wilsonparson/wilsonparson.com/src/wiki/books/clean-architecture.md

 ### Additional Notes

 This works well in Node.js, since each file is actually called a module.
 Basically, make sure that each module is only responsible to one actor, and one actor only.

+## Ch.
+8: OCP: The Open-Closed Principle

+> A software artifact should be open for extension but closed for modification.

+- You should be able to change an artifact's behavior without changing it directly.
+This is the most fundamental reason that we study software architecture.
+- The OCP guides us in designing classes and modules, but also at a higher level of components.
+- A good software architecture would reduce the amount of changed code when a feature is added.
+Ideally, you should only have to add new code, and change zero code.

+### Example: Financial Reporting Software

+(See diagram on p.
+72)

+- **Interactor** - Gets data via `FinancialDataGateway` interface.
+Uses financial entities to generate the financial report.
+All dependencies flow to it.
+Receives financial report requests from **Controller** and returns responses.
+We protect the Interactor from all changes **because it contains the business rules, the highest level polices, the central concern.**
+- **Controller** - Sends requests for financial reports to **Interactor**.
+Uses `FinancialReportPresenter` interface to pass the generated report to a presenter.
+- **Presenter** - Implements `FinancialReportPresenter` interface.
+In this case we have two concrete presenters which fulfill that interface: `ScreenPresenter` and `PrintPresenter`.
+Each concrete presenter uses its own view model, and passes it to the view via an interface.
+- **View** - Implements an interface that the presenter refers to.
+Builds the view.

+All component dependency relationships are unidirectional.
+The dependency arrows point towards the components we want to protect from change.

+"If component A should be protected from changes in component B, then component B should depend on component A."

+"Architects separate functionality based on how, why, and when it changes, and then organize that separated functionality into a hierarchy of components.
+Higher-level components in that hierarchy are protected from the changes made to lower-level components."

+In other words, the key to architecture is optimizing for change.

+### Transitive Dependencies

+Transitive dependencies are a violation of the general principle that software entities should not depend on things they don't directly use.

+## Ch.
+9: The Liskov Substitution Principle